pmcgurk/FRIDGES/Documents/Report.md

 | HDMI           | Full HDMI port                                       | Full HDMI port                  |
 | Audio output   | 3.5mm audio jack                                     | 3.5mm audio jack                |
 | Number of GPIO | 17                                                   | 40                              |

+## Choice

+We have chosen to go for the Raspberry Pi 2.
+The reason we chose a RPi over an Arduino was that we needed the higher performance that the RPi line offers in order to serve our web pages and do the barcode scanning in software.
+Furthermore we wanted internet connectivity and we felt this would be easier to achieve in the Linux based Pi.
+The reason we chose to use the model 2 instead of the model A was the better connectivity for peripherals in terms of USB ports and available GPIOs, with the higher performance an added bonus.